Natchez jury acquits man on murder charges - Mississippi's Best Community Newspaper

 Natchez jury acquits man on murder charges

-NATCHEZ — A jury finds the defendant in a murder trial not guilty on Friday in Sixth District Circuit Court.
+NATCHEZ — A Natchez jury returned a not guilty verdict in a murder trial on Friday in Sixth District Circuit Court after deliberating for approximately two hours.

 Da’Larren White was tried for the murder of 27-year-old Rodrique Watson who was shot and killed in the parking lot of Zippy gas station after midnight on March 21, 2018.

+The historic trial, which began Wednesday, is the first to be hosted in the Natchez Convention Center under the direction of Sixth District Circuit Court Judge Lillie B. Sanders to allow for adequate social distancing amid the COVID-19 pandemic.

-White did not deny shooting Watson but said he acted in self-defense after he saw Watson walking towards him carrying a gun.
+White, who took the stand on Thursday, did not deny shooting Watson and said he acted in self-defense after he saw Watson walking toward him carrying a gun.

+In his closing statement, Stanley Alexander, who is the assistant to Sixth District Attorney Shameca Collins, said White had “tricked” Watson to approach his truck to buy marijuana before shooting him.

+Alexander referred to surveillance footage of White walking around from car to car before the incident.

 Producers hope movie filmed in Natchez will be released soon